y2ktibltd/PinePhone_Pro/README.md

+# Setup wireless
+sudo nmtui

 # Rotate display for use with keyboard
 add "fbcon=rotate:1" to end of setenv list on /boot/boot.txt

 # install yay